navis-org/pymaid/README.md

 `pymaid.igraph_catmaid` contains a wrapper to turn CATMAID skeletons in [iGraph](http://www.igraph.org) objects which can then be used to e.g. quickly calculate geodesic (along the arbor) distances and cluster synapses.

-`pymaid.anatomy` contains wrappers to analyse or manipulate neuron morphology
+`pymaid.morpho` contains wrappers to analyse or manipulate neuron morphology

 `pymaid.plot` contains a wrapper to generate 2D or 3D morphology plots of neurons